2022-cs244/2022-cs244.github.io/index.md

 # Time and Location

-**Term:** Spring 2020
+**Term:** Spring 2021

 **Lectures:**
-   * Monday/Wednesday 4:30PM - 5:50PM
+   * Monday/Wednesday 8:30PM - 9:50PM
-   * 110-101
+   * Online

-**Lab:** Gates 325
+**Lab:** Online

 # Announcements

 Due to a limited amount of hardware and development machines, we will be limiting enrollment to 12 students.
 As such, we ask that you fill out a short application so that we can select an appropriate mixture of student backgrounds and skill sets.
-Please fill out [this application](https://forms.gle/dubyHbhCo1trX8FGA) **before March 30th at 11:59PM** (end of first day of class).
+Please fill out [this application](https://docs.google.com/forms/d/e/1FAIpQLSf5QfGm0Wca641Z183L6I5AHDcOFyhWXzRs0GPpNZedXFgSLg/viewform) **before March 30th at 11:59PM** (end of first day of class).
 We will review the submissions and notify everyone of the selection results on March 31st by 5PM.

 # Overview